 Alena Kasparkova works at the Technical University of Ostrava in the Czech Republic.
 She is a researcher, publication coach, and she is trying to set up a writing center at her university through teaching courses of academic writing, cooperation with the library and the Academy of Sciences through a joint grant “Publish and Flourish: Publication Activity Support for PhD Students and their Supervisors”.
 She would like to prepare graduates better for writing in general.
 In a country with no tradition of teaching academic writing, she feels that starting with writing for publication will help to persuade policy-makers that teaching writing is highly useful and has many positive side-effects.
 Once established in one context, it will be easier to transfer teaching writing into another context.
 She is interested in “Exploring writing and writers’ experiences, prior knowledge, and writerly capacity”, particularly the question “What writing are alumni encountering beyond the university?”

-Anna V. Knutson, East Tennessee State University
+Anna V. Knutson, Duquesne University

-Anna V. Knutson serves as Assistant Professor of English and Director of Composition at East Tennessee State University.
+Anna V. Knutson serves as Assistant Professor of English and Director of First-Year Writing at Duquesne University.
 She has collaboratively authored articles published in Across the Disciplines, College English, Kairos, and WPA: Writing Program Administration.
 With her co-authors, she won the 2016 Computers and Composition Ellen Nold Award for “Sites of Multimodal Literacy: Comparing Student Learning in Online and Face-to-Face Environments,” published in Computers and Composition.
 Interested in writing program administration, learning transfer, and digital literacies, Anna is currently exploring writing knowledge transfer between social media and academic contexts among intersectional feminist college students.
 In light of her interest in transfer between academic and non-academic domains coupled with findings in her current research about transfer between extracurricular and professional writing contexts, Anna is interested in exploring whether/how writers make connections between their online writing and their professional writing as they move into workplace environments.